Committee Sponsored Sessions

 - Liz Marnik, The Evidence Collective, Those Nerdy Girls, @sciencewhizliz

-- Yasmin Mohseni, Member of AAI’s Public Communications Committee, @doctor.yas_
+- Yasmin Mohseni, A2 Biotherapeutics, Member of AAI’s Public Communications Committee, @doctor.yas_

 In an era where misinformation spreads quickly, and public trust in science is increasingly strained, scientists have a unique opportunity—and responsibility—to help close the gap.